What is a Go-To-Market Strategy (GTM Strategy) and how can I build one in 2024?

 Understandably, the marketing strategy you introduce to your go-to-market strategy should hold huge emphasis.
 It should also link directly to your market and target audience research.
-We explored what you should be looking to introduce to your marketing in this post, as well as the benefits of working with a start-up marketing agency to help, which we recommend reading.
+We explored what you should be looking to introduce to your marketing in this post, as well as the benefits of working with a marketing agency to help, which we recommend reading.
 In short, your marketing plan should span branding, content, SEO, social media and email marketing, as well as advertising and public relations.

 6. Make the customer experience memorable